DataJuggler/BlazorGallery/README.md

 in the tools folder.
 https://github.com/DataJuggler/DataTier.Net

 5. Create a user level environment variable named BlazorGalleryConnString and paste in the connection string from step 4.
 6. Create a user level environment variable named BlazorGalleryKeyCode and make up a string for its value.
 This keycode is used to create password hashes when an account is created by a user.
+7. Create a user level environment variable named BlazorGalleryURL and set its value to https://localhost:44330 or the domain name if you are publishing.
-7. Go to https://github.com/DataJuggler/BlazorGallery/ and leave a star
+8. Go to https://github.com/DataJuggler/BlazorGallery/ and leave a star
-8. Go to https://youtube.com/DataJuggler" and subscribe.
+9. Go to https://youtube.com/DataJuggler" and subscribe.
-9. Tell a developer you know how easy Blazor Gallery makes it to create a Blazor SQL Server site.
+10. Tell a developer you know how easy Blazor Gallery makes it to create a Blazor SQL Server image galleries.

 Everything should work if you followed the above steps.

-I am currently working on building routing, so you can create a public URL (domain)/User/Folder.
-Once I get the routing done I will publish another update.
-ETA, Friday 12, 2023 but it may take longer.
+# Routing
+Routing has been completed.

 Blazor Gallery Nuget Package was made with help from Build Copy.